Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Geometric Deep Learning.md

 - [Implementing Poincaré Embeddings](https://rare-technologies.com/implementing-poincare-embeddings/)
 - [Hyperbolic Embedding search result @Arxiv-sanity](http://www.arxiv-sanity.com/search?q=Hyperbolic+Embeddings)

 Since hyperbolic space is tree-like, it’s natural to consider embedding trees—which we can do with arbitrarily low distortion, for any number of dimensions!
-It is shown that [how to extend this technique to arbitrary graphs, a problem with a lot of history in Euclidean space](https://arxiv.org/pdf/1804.03329.pdf)using a two-step strategy for embedding graphs into hyperbolic space:
+It is shown that [how to extend this technique to arbitrary graphs, a problem with a lot of history in Euclidean space](https://arxiv.org/pdf/1804.03329.pdf) using a two-step strategy for embedding graphs into hyperbolic space:

 1. Embed a graph $G = (V, E)$ into a tree $T$.
 2. Embed $T$ into the Poincaré ball.